Tann1901/Altr-Workflow/README.md

 Then combine the table with Jan-May, find out which region has the lowest sales total from Jan - June.

 #### 3. Work Flow
+In June data, due to data was squeezed together, I split them by the pattern.
+Then I divide in different regions and sum the sales, filter the top 10 of them and union, group by store.
+I then transpose data to match with Jan-May format.
+I fill in the name of June in Month column, calculate and define the total.

 ![image](https://github.com/Tann1901/Altr-Workflow/assets/108020327/f4cf7224-ee8f-47fd-a265-570078021ac3)

 #### 4. Answer